 Finally, select either Save to return to the previous screen or Save and View Look if you wish to open the Look directly.
 For more information about viewing and exploring Looks, navigate to the next section of the user guide.

 To save your query to a dashboard, select Save to Dashboard.

 Enter a title for the Look and select the name of the dashboard you wish to save it to.
-Depending on your permissions, you may be able to choose to save the Look to either your personal folder or the agency-wide group folder by clicking Personal or Group on the right side.
+Depending on your permissions, you may be able to choose to save the Look to either your personal folder or the group folder or the agency-wide group folder by clicking Personal, Group or Shared on the right side.